 MGMT 680W Marketing Management (4) *

-Exploration of basic aspects of marketing with emphasis on the customer and the marketing mix.
+Exploration of crucial aspects of marketing with emphasis on the customer and the marketing mix.
 Development of analytical and critical thinking skills through case study.
 Design and assessment of a basic marketing plan.